VST Enterprises

 In June 2020 Richard Caborn, the former sports minister, reported that the firm was involved in designing the V-Health Passport being considered by ministers and the Premier League to see if the digital passport would allow fans to start coming back to football matches.

 The company went into administration in 2022 after its parent company Davis Co.
 Holdings, owned by Louis-James Davis withdrew funding.

-In September 2022, the assets of the company were bought by a Davis Co.
-Holdings subsidiary.

-Louis-James Davis is the current CEO of Nova Wallet (a financial technology company) and is continuing to deliver keynote talks on VCode and how it can be used within cyber security, digital identity and financial inclusion globally.